CoryG89/Get24/README.md

 ## Build

-To build my project either download the compressed project or clone it with git:
+In order to build the project, you'll need to have both [**Git**][11] and [**Node.JS**][3] installed.

+Clone the GitHub repository with the following:

     $   git clone git://github.com/CoryG89/Get24/

-You'll need to have Node.JS and it's package manager NPM installed in order to build the server.
-If you have Node installed, run the following commands to install its dependencies and start the server.
+Run the following commands to install dependencies and start the server.

     $   npm install
     $   node app.js

-The server runs on port 3001 by default so you may access it in your browser by pointing it to the loopback address via the hostname 'localhost' like so:
+The server runs on port 3001 by default so you may access it in your browser by pointing it to the loopback address via the hostname 'localhost' via:

 	http://localhost:3001/